robtaussig/AutoCorrectTrie/README.md

     3) isWord - indicates whether the currentNode marks the completion of a word, even if there are still possible nodes to explore.
     4) value - Not required as each node's value can be derived from the key held by the node that points to it, but for now it is helpful for conceptualizing everything.
     5) ~~string~~ - Removed because it is unnecessary and takes up a lot of space considering it is merely a small convenience.
 Words can still be reconstructed based on path to node.
+    6) Commonality - Position in the list of 10,000 'most common' words in the English dictionary.
+This helps predict words later on with greater accuracy.

 - Capable of returning an array of suggested words, sorted by their likelihood of being the intended word (if the original word is not valid).
 - Can also take a sentence and auto-replace all invalid words with the most likely alternative based on the above heuristic.
 An example is below.